Hyiker/tiny_rasterizer/README.md

 ## Introduction

 This is my own rasterizer implementation.
-Developed in C++17.
+Write in C++17, with passion.

 ## Usage